 - United Nations convention.
 The constitutional document governing mineral exploitation on the 60 percent of the world seabed that lies beyond national jurisdictions is the U.N.
 Convention on the Law of the Sea (UNCLOS), also known as the Law of the Sea Treaty.
 UNCLOS took effect in 1994 upon passage of key enabling amendments designed to spur commercial mining.
 One of the distinguishing features of UNCLOS is its declaration that the international seabed must be considered “the common heritage of mankind” and that mining operations should be conducted to reflect that fact.
 The definition and monetization of “common heritage” present a significant challenge to the ISA and its commercial contractors.

 - International Seabed Authority (ISA).
-The ISA is the U.N. body invested by UNCLOS with broad powers to establish the conditions under which UNCLOS Member States can explore and exploit the mineral resources found at the Area’s seabed floor.
+The ISA is the U.N. body invested by UNCLOS with broad powers to establish the conditions under which UNCLOS Member States can explore and exploit the mineral resources found along the Area’s seabed floor.
 The ultimate authority of the ISA is its Assembly, which elects members of the ISA Council, an executive body that considers agenda items for final disposition by the Assembly.
 Many of the matters under consideration by the council come as reports and recommendations by the Legal and Technical Commission (LTC), the ISA’s expert advisory body.
 All three bodies convene during the ISA annual meeting each summer at the organization’s headquarters in Kingston, Jamaica.
 Day-to-day activities of the authority are managed by the ISA Secretary-General.

 - ISA contracts.
 ISA Member States are eligible to apply for an ISA contract.
-There are two kinds: Exploration contracts govern data-gathering, sampling, and reporting.
+There are two kinds: Exploration contracts govern data-gathering, sampling, prospecting, and reporting.
 Exploitation contracts govern all aspects of actual mining.
 At the end of 2016, 26 exploration contracts and no exploitation contracts were in effect.
 It is expected that there will be no exploitation contracts until 2018 at the earliest.

 Deep sea minerals and where they are found